KasunDA/developers.spiceworks.com/source/documentation/cloud-apps/reference/environment.md

 #### List users

-List all users (IT Pros) in the system:
+List all users (IT pros) in the system:

 ```js
 card.services('environment').request('users')